[Dorothy Michaels' screen test]

 Michael Dorsey: Pants?

-[pats the fake butt he's wearing then wiggles his finger]
+[pats the fake butt he's wearing then wags his finger No]

 Jeff: What about this thing?